repository-jp/docker-cookbook/README.md

-# Cookbook for Docker Images.
+# Cookbook for Docker Images

 This repository contains recipes about how to build docker images.